matterhorn103/quanstants/README.md

   * Addition/subtraction of quantities with the same dimensions but different units works, via conversion
 * A large library of units including SI, metric, imperial, and non-standard units
   * Easy creation of quantities through arithmetic between numbers and units
-  * Easy expression of quantities in alternative units
+  * Easy unit conversion/expression of quantities in alternative units
+  * Robust parsing of string input for quantity creation
+  * Only a small core selection is loaded by default, but further unit modules are very easy to load (see examples below)
+  * Support for temperatures on non-absolute scales such as Celsius and Fahrenheit, and sensible, unsurprising behaviour of those temperatures in calculations
-* A large library of physical constants covering various fields, not just physics
+* A large library of constants covering various fields, not just physics
+  * Easy definition of custom constants
 * Default behaviours for numbers that align with non-programmers' expectations, rather than Python defaults
   * 5.2 * m gives exactly 5.2 m, not 5.2000000000000001776356... m
   * 0.1 m + 0.2 m is exactly equal to 0.3 m (whereas in Python, `0.1 + 0.2 == 0.3` returns `False`)